Patrick Mahomes II Player Prop Bets for NFL Week 7 | Kansas City vs. Tennessee 10/24/2021

 Matchup vs. Tennessee

-- Mahomes averages 246.7 passing yards per game in three matchups against the Titans, 76.8 fewer yards his over/under in Sunday's game.
+- Mahomes averaged 246.7 passing yards per game in three matchups against the Titans, 76.8 yards less than his over/under for Sunday.

-- Mahomes has multiple touchdown passes in two of those contests against the Titans.
+- Mahomes threw multiple touchdown passes in two of those games against the Titans.

 - The Titans have the NFL's 25th-ranked pass defense this season, surrendering 291.5 yards per game through the air.